erktime/count/README.md

 # COUNT - Cell Or Unknown Noun Totaler

 A cell counting or data counting tool.
-The app can be used to create totals by pressing a configured keyboard keys.
+Create a counter, associate it with a keyboard key, then each time the key is pressed, the total for that counter will increase.

 **Features**
 * Local persisted storage.